isomerpages/mindef-ndp2022/_faq/Ticketing.md

 description: ""
 ---
 ## 5. Ticketing
+### Application
 #### Q5-1.
-How can I ballot for tickets?
+How can I apply for tickets?
-Details on this will be out soon! 😊
+Applications may be submitted through an online form via this link: [https://www.ndp.gov.sg/ticketing](https://www.ndp.gov.sg/ticketing)

 #### Q5-2.
 How many tickets can I ballot for?